-- Appropriate controls are in place to protect our operations from potential threats. - A strong culture based on shared responsibility for cyber security is fostered. - Constantly expanding employee awareness of data security risks, including structured training and simulated phishing attacks. - Cyber security risk is effectively managed to an acceptable level. - Cyber resilience and our ability to detect, respond to and recover from cyber incidents are continually improved.
+- Appropriate controls are in place to protect our operations from potential threats as recommended by the Australian Cyber Security Centre and National Institute of Standards and Technology cyber security framework. - A strong culture based on shared responsibility for cyber security is fostered. - Constantly expanding employee awareness of data security risks, including structured training and simulated phishing attacks. - Cyber security risk is effectively managed to an acceptable level. - Cyber resilience and our ability to detect, respond to and recover from cyber incidents are continually improved. - Appropriate investment is made to improve processes, capability and technology.